Lumentum (NASDAQ:LITE) Updates Q1 2023 Earnings Guidance

 Lumentum (NASDAQ:LITE – Get Rating) updated its first quarter 2023 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $1.45-$1.70 for the period, compared to the consensus earnings per share estimate of $1.83.
+The company provided EPS guidance of $1.45-$1.70 for the period, compared to the consensus EPS estimate of $1.83.
 The company issued revenue guidance of $490.00 million-$520.00 million, compared to the consensus revenue estimate of $491.75 million.

-LITE has been the topic of several recent research reports.
-TheStreet upgraded shares of Lumentum from a c+ rating to a b- rating in a research report on Monday, August 15th.
-Raymond James lifted their target price on shares of Lumentum from $102.00 to $114.00 and gave the company an outperform rating in a research note on Wednesday, August 17th.
-Susquehanna Bancshares dropped their price target on shares of Lumentum to $105.00 in a research report on Monday, July 25th.
-JPMorgan Chase & Co. dropped their target price on shares of Lumentum from $115.00 to $100.00 and set an overweight rating on the stock in a research report on Thursday, July 14th.
-Finally, Barclays lowered their price target on shares of Lumentum from $100.00 to $95.00 and set an overweight rating on the stock in a report on Monday, July 25th.
-Two research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of Moderate Buy and a consensus target price of $111.75.
+LITE has been the subject of a number of recent analyst reports.
+Morgan Stanley increased their price objective on Lumentum from $94.00 to $98.00 and gave the stock an equal weight rating in a report on Wednesday, August 17th.
+StockNews.com lowered Lumentum from a buy rating to a hold rating in a report on Saturday, September 3rd.
+Raymond James increased their target price on shares of Lumentum from $102.00 to $114.00 and gave the company an outperform rating in a research report on Wednesday, August 17th.
+JPMorgan Chase & Co. dropped their price target on shares of Lumentum from $115.00 to $100.00 and set an overweight rating on the stock in a research report on Thursday, July 14th.
+Finally, Craig Hallum increased their price objective on shares of Lumentum to $125.00 in a report on Monday, August 15th.
+Two research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has an average rating of Moderate Buy and a consensus target price of $111.75.

 Insider Buying and Selling

-In other Lumentum news, CAO Matthew Joseph Sepe sold 3,030 shares of the company’s stock in a transaction dated Monday, August 29th.
-The stock was sold at an average price of $86.20, for a total value of $261,186.00.
-Following the transaction, the chief accounting officer now directly owns 25,288 shares in the company, valued at approximately $2,179,825.60.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In related news, CFO Wajid Ali sold 8,781 shares of the stock in a transaction dated Tuesday, August 23rd.
-The stock was sold at an average price of $92.47, for a total transaction of $811,979.07.
-Following the completion of the sale, the chief financial officer now directly owns 31,194 shares in the company, valued at approximately $2,884,509.18.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CAO Matthew Joseph Sepe sold 3,030 shares of the stock in a transaction dated Monday, August 29th.
+In other Lumentum news, CEO Alan S. Lowe sold 8,809 shares of Lumentum stock in a transaction that occurred on Monday, August 15th.
+The stock was sold at an average price of $94.94, for a total value of $836,326.46.
+Following the transaction, the chief executive officer now directly owns 139,946 shares of the company’s stock, valued at approximately $13,286,473.24.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+In related news, CEO Alan S. Lowe sold 8,809 shares of the business’s stock in a transaction dated Monday, August 15th.
+The stock was sold at an average price of $94.94, for a total transaction of $836,326.46.
+Following the transaction, the chief executive officer now directly owns 139,946 shares in the company, valued at $13,286,473.24.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CAO Matthew Joseph Sepe sold 3,030 shares of the business’s stock in a transaction that occurred on Monday, August 29th.
 The shares were sold at an average price of $86.20, for a total value of $261,186.00.
-Following the sale, the chief accounting officer now owns 25,288 shares of the company’s stock, valued at $2,179,825.60.
+Following the sale, the chief accounting officer now owns 25,288 shares in the company, valued at $2,179,825.60.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 20,620 shares of company stock valued at $1,909,492.
-Corporate insiders own 0.30% of the company’s stock.
+In the last three months, insiders sold 20,620 shares of company stock valued at $1,909,492.
+Company insiders own 0.30% of the company’s stock.

+A number of large investors have recently bought and sold shares of LITE.
+Captrust Financial Advisors lifted its holdings in shares of Lumentum by 21.3% during the second quarter.
+Captrust Financial Advisors now owns 1,910 shares of the technology company’s stock valued at $152,000 after acquiring an additional 336 shares during the period.
+Creative Planning acquired a new stake in shares of Lumentum during the second quarter worth approximately $209,000.
+Echo Street Capital Management LLC bought a new position in shares of Lumentum in the first quarter valued at approximately $230,000.
+Toroso Investments LLC boosted its holdings in shares of Lumentum by 14.7% in the 1st quarter.
+Toroso Investments LLC now owns 2,623 shares of the technology company’s stock worth $256,000 after acquiring an additional 336 shares in the last quarter.
+Finally, Keeley Teton Advisors LLC bought a new stake in Lumentum during the 1st quarter worth approximately $303,000.
+95.49% of the stock is currently owned by institutional investors.

 About Lumentum